Fort Mose: Modern identification and archaeological investigation of the site

+Dr. Carter G. Woodson was the pioneer in calling attention to Black history in the former Spanish colonies in America.
+In the 1920s he paid for Irene Aloha Wright to gather material at the Archive of the Indies in Seville relating to Fort Mose, and published it in the Journal of Negro History.
+In 1927 he sent Zora Neale Hurston to St. Augustine to examine what holdings the local historical society had about the fort, and also published her communication.

-In 1968, motivated by the recent (1963–1964) racial violence in St. Augustine (see St. Augustine movement), Frederick Eugene "Jack" Williams, a long time St. Augustine resident, historian and amateur archaeologist, identified the general location of the fort from an old map, purchased the land, and began a campaign, supported by the Black Caucus in the Florida legislature, to have the site excavated.
+In 1968, a local military history buff, Frederick Eugene "Jack" Williams, a long time St. Augustine resident, historian and amateur archaeologist, inspired by Baynard Kendrick's 1948 novel The Flames of Time, identified the general location of the fort from an old map.
+The property had been owned by the St. Augustine Historical Society, but after the civil rights demonstrations of 1963-1964 in the Ancient City, the Society wanted to rid itself of any connection to Black history and put it up for sale.
+Williams purchased the land (not because of its connection to Fort Mose, he made clear, but because of its connection to an American invasion of Florida at the time of the War of 1812) and began a campaign, later supported by the Black Caucus in the Florida legislature, to have the site excavated.

 From 1986 to 1988, a team of specialists, the Fort Mose Research Team—led by Kathleen Deagan of the Florida Museum of Natural History, Jane Landers (then with University of Florida and subsequently with Vanderbilt University), and John Marron of the University of Florida—performed an archaeological and historical investigation at Fort Mose.
 Their work narrowed down the location of the original fort, and definitively identified the site of the second fort, constructed in 1752.
 Their discoveries showed that Africans played important roles in the geopolitical conflicts between European colonial powers in the southeast of what is now the United States.

 Documents examined by historian Jane Landers in the colonial archives of Spain, Florida, Cuba, and South Carolina reveal who lived in Mose and some idea of what their lives were like in the settlement.
 In 1759 the village consisted of twenty-two palm thatched huts housing thirty-seven men, fifteen women, seven boys and eight girls.
 The people of Mose grew their own crops and their men stood guard at the fort or patrolled the frontier in service to the crown.
 They attended Mass in a wooden chapel where their priest also lived.
 Most of them married other refugees, but some married Indian women or slaves who lived in St. Augustine.